From User Stories to Use Case Model Diagram in 2 Seconds

-ScopeMaster generates use case model diagrams dynamically from the text analysis of the requirements.
-This diagram visually reveals insight and relationships that are impossible to spot when looking at a board full of user story cards.
+The Use Case Model is a very informative and insightful visualisation of software requirements.
+Normally these diagrams are created manually.
+ScopeMaster is able to generate use case model diagrams dynamically and directly from its interpretation of the text of the written requirements.
+This diagram visually reveals insight and relationships that are impossible to spot when looking at a list or kanban board of user story cards.

 The use case model diagram is one of the most useful artefacts for understanding the relationship between users and objects.